smart-data-models/dataModel.Transportation/TransportStation/doc/spec.md

 <!-- /15-License -->
 <!-- 20-Description -->
 Global description: **The data model is a general description of urban stations (Metro, Bus, Tram, Heliport, ...) according to the GFTS standard https://developers.google.com/transit/gtfs/reference/#stopstxt, as well the detailed description of these (means of access, platform, assistance, ...).**
-version: 0.1.2
+version: 0.1.3
 <!-- /20-Description -->
 <!-- 30-PropertiesList -->

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
 Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `contactPoint[object]`: The details to contact with the item.  .
 Model: [https://schema.org/ContactPoint](https://schema.org/ContactPoint)- `contractingAuthority[string]`: Name of the contracting authority.  - `contractingCompany[string]`: Name of the contracting company responsible for the exploitation of the station.  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateLastReported[string]`: A timestamp which denotes the last time when the device successfully reported data.
 Date and time in an ISO8601 UTCformat.  - `dateModified[string]`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `dimension[object]`: Global dimension.
 The format is structured by a sub-property of 3 items.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
 For instance, **MTR** represents Meters  - `id[*]`: Unique identifier of the entity  - `installationMode[string]`: Location  relative to the ground reference.
 Enum:'aerial, ground, underGround, underSea'  - `inventory[object]`: General data mapping only for `locationType` = 0, 1, 3, 4.
 The format is structured by a sub-property of 4 items.  - `levelId[number]`: Floor on which the location is located.
 Numerical index associated with the floor.
 Indicates the relative position of this stage in relation to the others.
 The index 0 indicates the ground floor.
 The floors above ground level are indicated by positive indices, and the underground stages by negative indices.  - `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `locationType[string]`: Link to the GTFS standard repository describing the different location [Location Type].
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `locationType[number]`: Link to the GTFS standard repository describing the different location [Location Type].
 0 Stop or platform (place where users get on or off in a public transport vehicle).
 1 Station (area or physical structure comprising one or more platforms).
 2 Entrance or Exit (place where users can enter / exit a station from the street).
 3 Generic intersection (location in a station that doesn't correspond to any other `location_type` value).
 4 Boarding area of a specific location on a platform where users can get on / off in a vehicle.  - `name[string]`: The name of this item.  - `openingHoursSpecification[array]`: A structured value providing information about the opening hours of a place or a certain service inside a place  .
 Model: [https://schema.org/openingHoursSpecification](https://schema.org/openingHoursSpecification)- `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `parentStation[*]`: Link to the GTFS standard repository describing the different link between Station and Platform [Parent STATION].
 Case '1' location_type = 0 (Stop / platform ), the parent_station field contains the ID of a station.
 Case '2' location_type = 1  (Station), this field must be empty.
 Case '3' location_type = 2 (Input / output) or location_type = 3 (generic intersection), the parent_station field contains the ID of a station location_type = 1.
 Case '4' location_type = 4 (boarding area), the parent_station field contains the ID of a platform.  - `platformCode[number]`: Platform identifier for a platform type stop `location_type` = 0 when the stop is in a station.  - `refPointOfInterest[*]`: A reference to a point of interest associated to this observation.  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `stationConnected[array]`: Connections possible from this station.
 A structured value from 0 to N occurrences where each items is a string in the format `stationType` : [List of Lines connected, separated by a comma].
 Enum:'aerialLift, bus, cableTram, ferry, funicular, monorail, rail, subway, train, tram, trolleybus'  - `stationType[array]`: Type of transport station.
 Enum:'aerialLift, bus, cableTram, ferry, funicular, monorail, rail, subway, trolleybus, tram'  - `type[string]`: NGSI Entity type.
-It has to be TransportStation  - `webSite[string]`: Link to the official website for more information..  - `wheelChairAccessible[string]`: Access possible for Person with Reduced Mobility.
+It has to be TransportStation  - `webSite[string]`: Link to the official website for more information..  - `wheelChairAccessible[number]`: Access possible for Person with Reduced Mobility.
 For stops without parents 0 no information is available regarding the accessibility of the stop.
 1 some vehicles at this stop can board a PMR user.
 2 PRM user cannot board  at this stop.
 For a stop that is part of a station 0 the stop inherits the wheelchair_boarding behavior of the parent station, if it is filled in.
 1 lanes provide wheelchair access to the stop / platform  from outside the station.
 2 no lane provides wheelchair access to the stop / platform from outside the station.
 For station inputs / outputs 0 the station entry inherits the wheelchair_boarding behavior of the main station, if specified.
 1 the station entrance is wheelchair accessible.
 2 no wheelchair accessible route connects the station entrance to the stops / platforms.  - `zoneId[string]`: Pricing zone of the station.  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
-- `dateLastReported`  - `dateObserved`  - `id`  - `location`  - `locationType`  - `stationType`  - `type`  <!-- /35-RequiredProperties -->
+- `id`  - `type`  <!-- /35-RequiredProperties -->
 <!-- 40-RequiredProperties -->
 <!-- /40-RequiredProperties -->
 <!-- 50-DataModelHeader -->